 Clermont County was created on December 6, 1800 from Hamilton County .
 This county was named for French for "clear mountain" .

-Areas bordering to Clermont County are Warren County (north), Clinton County (north), Brown County (east), Bracken County, Kentucky (south), Pendleton County, Kentucky (southwest), Campbell County, Kentucky (southwest), Hamilton County (west) .
+Bordering Counties are Warren County (north), Clinton County (north), Brown County (east), Bracken County, Kentucky (south), Pendleton County, Kentucky (southwest), Campbell County, Kentucky (southwest), Hamilton County (west) .

 Clermont County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.

 You can search online for Clermont County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Ohio Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Application to mail.
 The Archives Division has copies of births before 1908, death before 1944 and marriage records before 1949.

 The Clermont County Health Department has Birth & Death Records from 1908-Present.
 For birth and death records prior to Dec.
 20, 1908, contact the Probate Court of this county.

 - Marriage records of Clermont County, Ohio, 1800-1850